ekknod/ekknod/README.md

 To clarify more, I know people who got banned from MW2 (**RICOCHET Anti-Cheat**),
-without ever cheating in that game just by having tools installed that could be used for cheating installed.
+without ever cheating in that game just by having tools installed that could be used for cheating.
-That's like accusing woodsman for murder what didn't happen, because he owns axe.
+That's like accusing woodsman of a murder that didn't happen, because he owns axe.

 # Memory Access